0xKourama/Elbanna-NP-Notes/personal/dump.md

 9. Can open doors to new opportunities
 10. Helps you perform better at interviews and meetings
 11. The listeners are more attentive when you speak because you make your point well

+# WHAT MAKES US INARTICULATE?
+- Mumbling or speaking softly: The absence of enunciation (articulation) is a big reason for not being articulate.
+Since articulation is clarity in our thoughts and speech, mumbling is a no-no.
+- Language barriers: Limited vocabulary, long, winding sentences – affect articulation.
+It can confuse your listeners.
+So less than ideal level of language skills can deeply affect your ability to be articulate.
+And this is the most important aspect most people need work on.
+- Trailing off: Articulation is starting strong and ending the same way.
+Trailing off shows that you are unsure of your ideas
+- Upspeak: Women are more guilty of this than men.
+When you end your sentences on a high tone to sound like a question, it undermines your ability as a speaker.

+# what makes us more articulate?
+1. EXPAND YOUR VOCABULARY
+2. BANISH FILLER WORDS
+3. BE CONCISE
+4. STRUCTURE AND ARRANGEMENT

+# what increases with age?
+1. experience
+2. character development
+3. knowledge increase
+4. exposure to many situations

+*the rate of exposure determine the contents of age not the time passed. time is only the duration. not the experience*

+# what new age stuff contribute to this? what are the added areas of exposure?
+1. internet (social media, movies, games)
+2. television
+3. population increase

+*the increasing rate of exposure leaves little room for comprehension. the new age are expected to dissapointed by their incapability to form correct ideas about life.*
+*deep analysis of many situations is one way of increasing wisdom*

+# what's the benefits of logs?
+1. monitoring
+2. aggregate date and do analysis

+# what's the benefit of analysis?
+1. gaining insights

+# what are the methods of verbal abuse (attacks)?
+1. provocation
+2. yelling
+3. insults

+# what makes a person verbally abusive?

+# what do you need to master verbal abuse?

+# what's the best way to respond to verbal abuse? what can be done to be immune to all its forms?

+# what quick responses that can be used?

+# what are the terms relating to psychology and mental processes?

+# what we learn from a person's body language?